Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (b) stumpage and the payment of stumpage if the stumpage relates to Crown timber harvested on or after March 30, 2006;

-(c) the removal from British Columbia of timber referred to in section 127.1 (a) or wood residue referred to in section 127.1 (b) if the removal occurs on or after the date on which this paragraph comes into force;
+(c) the removal from British Columbia of timber referred to in section 127.1 (a) or wood residue referred to in section 127.1 (b) if the removal occurs on or after November 25, 2021;

 (d) a fee in lieu and the payment of a fee in lieu if the fee in lieu relates to

-(i) a permit granted under an exemption on or after the date on which this paragraph comes into force, or
+(i) a permit granted under an exemption on or after November 25, 2021, or

-(ii) timber referred to in section 127.1 (a) or wood residue referred to in section 127.1 (b) that is removed from British Columbia on or after the date on which this paragraph comes into force.
+(ii) timber referred to in section 127.1 (a) or wood residue referred to in section 127.1 (b) that is removed from British Columbia on or after November 25, 2021.

 Division 2 — Inspection and Collection of Information